 2010: Suicide bombers detonated bombs in the Moscow metro, killing 38.
 A Chechen group claimed the attack.

 2009: At least 28 killed when a high-speed rail link between Moscow and St Petersburg was hit by a suicide attack.
 Chechen fighters were held responsible.

-Residents laid flowers outside the city’s subway as the three days of mourning began on Tuesday.
+Three days of mourning began on Tuesday.

 The UN Security Council condemned “in the strongest terms the barbaric and cowardly terrorist attack”, adding that the “perpetrators, organisers, financiers and sponsors” should be brought to justice.

 Lebanon’s Hezbollah group, which is backing Syrian President Bashar al-Assad’s forces along with Russia, said the incident was the type of “terrorism” Russia was fighting in Syria.